 Maize was washed with water containing 5% disodium bisulphate for 12 hours.
 It was properly washed with sterile water.
 The antifungal LAB starter culture was inoculated at 6.0 x 106 cfu/ml.
 Fermentation was allowed for 72h at room temperature.
 The paste was used in the production of alibo as earlier described.

 Figure.2: Controlled Production of Alibo

+Source?

 2.2 Shelf life study of alibo